Kwas45/MechaCar_Statistical_Analysis/README.md

 Lot 3, which has a p-value of 0.04 much lower than the significance level of 0.05 we reject the null hypothesis.
 The sample mean 1496.14, is also significantly smaller in comparison to Lots 1 and 2.

+## Study Design: MechaCar vs Competition
+A statistical study that could be performed to compare the performance of MechaCar vehicles against performance of its competitors is reliability.
+With the constant rise in costs of buying and maintaining a car, consumers always consider reliability when shopping for cars.

+**Metrics**
+1. Safety System
+2. Fuel Consumption
+3. Total Recalls over 3 years
+4. Avg.
+Maintenance Cost
+5. Avg.
+Repair Cost
+6. Avg.
+Repair Time

+**Null hypothesis or Alternative hypothesis**
+1. Null hypothesis - MechaCar is the most reliable against its competitors based on the metrics.
+2. Alternate hypothesis - MechaCar is not the most reliable against its competitors based on the metrics.

+**Statistical Test**

+An ANOVA dTest will be used to determine if the means of the metrics for MechaCar is significantly different from its competitor, hence making it more reliable or not.